Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Preliminaries

 \section{Preliminaries}

 We first introduce the notations and basic concepts used throughout the paper.
-We reserve bold capital letters (i.e., $\rmG$) for notations related to graphs.
-We use calligraphic letters (i.e. $\gX$) for spaces, italic capital letters (i.e. $X$) for random variables, and lower case letters (i.e. $x$) for values.
+We reserve bold capital letters (e.g., $\rmG$) for notations related to graphs.
+We use calligraphic letters (e.g., $\gX$) for spaces, italic capital letters (e.g., $X$) for random variables, and lower case letters (e.g., $x$) for values.